 The village in medieval times was of course agricultural.
 It was owned by a succession of Lords of the Manor, none of whom lived in the Parish.
 In the 1600s - see map - Parley Common was divided into peculiarly long and narrow strips.
 The reason was that a principal product was turf for fuel.

-for a very interesting 1900-01 Ordnance Survey map of West Parley click here.
+Also of great interest is a 1900-01 Ordnance Survey map of West Parley.

 In the 1800s the extraction of gravel and clay became important locally, used to put on tracks to make them passable, and to make bricks for houses locally and in Bournemouth.
 A map of 1888 shows a large brick field and kiln in the centre of East Parley Common.
 The only principal roads at that time were what we now know as Christchurch Road, the B3073, and Church Lane - although the beginnings of Parley Cross could be seen.

 The New Road bridge dates from 1910 - before that West Parley was a quiet backwater, cut off from the rapidly growing Bournemouth.
 The build up of West Parley starts from that time, growing to its present size (1560 houses) in the house building boom after World War Two.

 The so-called "Ferndown Road Bridge'", which crossed the River Stour in New Road, West Parley.
 It was built in 1910 but collapsed a few years later and was replaced in 1923 by the present New Road Bridge.

 West Parley now has the status of a parish, with its own Council.
 In the 19th century the parish of West Parley used to be much larger, including Longham and West Moors.

 The bottom of Church Lane gives a feel for West Parley in the 1700s.
 From the 1780 cottage at Brambles Farm the road winds down to the old heart of West Parley, by the river.